Emergency Dentistry – Fresno, CA

 Lost Filling/ Crown

-Dental fillings will need to be replaced if they come off, however, you can use dental cement to temporarily fill the exposed portion of the tooth before you arrive.
-If you have a dental crown that’s come loose, you can use dental cement, denture adhesive, or sugar-free chewing gum (as a last resort) to temporarily reseat the crown until you get to our dental office.
+Dental fillings will need to be replaced if they come off.
+However, you can use dental cement to temporarily fill the exposed portion of the tooth before you arrive.
+If you have a dental crown that has come loose, you can use dental cement, denture adhesive, or sugar-free chewing gum (as a last resort) to temporarily reseat the crown until you get to our dental office.
+In the meantime, avoid chewing with that tooth, as it could result in further damage.

 How to Prevent Dental Emergencies